 But sometimes, no update can protect your site from things like hardware/software issues, server failure, and human error; and let’s not forget power outages and natural calamities too.
 All of these can result in partial or total data loss, no matter how heavily fortified your website is.

 Obviously, this is devastating.
 It would be extremely time-consuming, costly, and frustrating to build your site back up from scratch.
 If you don’t have a website to redirect customers to or conduct transactions, data loss could put a huge dent on your profits and credibility as well.

-With a well-laid WordPress plan, you should get uptime monitoring, round-the-clock security, and regular site backups.
+With a well-laid WordPress maintenance service, you should get uptime monitoring, round-the-clock security, and regular site backups.
 So even if your site is compromised, maintenance services can quickly restore an earlier version of your site.
 No downtime, no losses.
-Our WordPress maintenance plan at Steck Insights check all of these boxes.
+Our WordPress maintenance plans at Steck Insights check all of these boxes.
 We provide 720 daily uptime checks, daily backups, and round the clock security.
 We will react speedily to any issues before they cause problems.